 A customer was implementing DISA STIGs for their Juniper switches.
 This entailed a 92-step manual configuration check every week or two, with the output being an XML-formatted report of the configurations.

-With BackBox, they were able to automate all 92 steps, saving the equivalent of almost a full-time engineer's worth of time.
+With BackBox, they could automate all 92 steps, saving the equivalent of almost a full-time engineer's worth of time.

 Conclusion